 Photo: Verne Equinox / Wikimedia Commons

 On the Shubenacadie River, there’s one adrenaline rush that’s quite distinctive to Nova Scotia: tidal bore rafting.
 October is a great time to see this phenomenon because the incoming tides from the Bay of Fundy generate waves which come rushing upriver.
 Guided raft tours give you a soaked and wild ride up the rapids among the season’s colours.
 Even for those who are not into rafting, it is intoxicating to gaze upon the tidal bore from the riverbank.
+It is also one of the best spots for kayaking in Canada.
 Visitors regularly see bald eagles and other wildlife swimming along the river, so it is an idyllic mixture of adventure and nature.

 Location: Shubenacadie River